gitter-badger/go-figaro/README.md

 ## Contribute

-Hey!
-First off, you're awesome.
-Second, take a look at the [Contribution Guidelines](CONTRIBUTING.md) for more information.
+Take a look at the [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## License